-There’s likely to be more Wi-Fi in your future.
-Telecom NZ’s wi-fi hotspot network is part of a global trend towards carriers adding Wi-Fi to their mobile networks.
+There’s likely to be more WiFi in your future.
+Telecom NZ’s WiFi hotspot network is part of a global trend towards carriers adding WiFi to mobile networks.

 Network operators around the world continue to add more capacity to meet the rapidly growing demand for mobile data.
 In New Zealand, Telecom NZ, Vodafone and 2degrees will start using the 700 MHz spectrum to boost 4G capacity sometime next year.